Astros - Red Sox Prediction, Odds, Pick, How To Watch

-Two teams fighting for playoff spots collide as the Houston Astros face the Boston Red Sox.
+The Houston Astros aim for a three-game sweep of the Boston Red Sox this afternoon.
 It is time to continue our MLB odds series with an Astros-Red Sox prediction, pick, and how-to-watch.

-Yesterday was pure domination for the Astros.
-They won 13-5 over the Red Sox.
-The Red Sox did take an early lead in the first on a Triston Casas double that scored two, but that is where the positive for their night ended.
-Jose Abreu hit a solo home run in the second and then Yordan Alvarez tied the game on a single in the third.
-In the fifth, Jose Altuve scored for a second time in the game on a Chris Sale Wild pitch.
-His night was just beginning though.
-He tripled in the sixth, driving home two, and then scored on a Yordan Alvarez home run.
-He would then hit a home run in the eighth to score two more runs and complete the cycle.
+After winning 13-5 over the Red Sox in game one of the series, the Astros took game two as well.
+Alex Bregman and Yordan Alvarez both hit home runs in the first inning to get things going for the Astros.
+Meanwhile, JP France would pitch well.
+He would go 5.2 innings, and give up just two runs.
+Alex Bregman would add another RBI in the fifth, and the Astros would score two more on a double in the sixth to get the win.

-With the win, the Astros are 75-58, and have a 2.5-game lead over the Blue Jays in the Wild Card race.
-The Red Sox dropped to 69-63, which places them 5.5 games out currently.
+With the win, the Astros are 76-58.
+That places them in a three-way tie for three playoff spots.
+They are tied with the Rangers and Mariners for both the division lead and the last two Wild Card spots in the American League.
+Although the Astros have played two more games than both the Mariners and Rangers.

 Here are the Astros-Red Sox MLB odds, courtesy of FanDuel.